 Food & Rum Festival

 Rum is thought to be the world’s oldest distilled alcohol, and thanks to renowned producers dating back to the 18th century, it has become synonymous with Barbados.
-The island celebrates this heritage every November by inviting world-class chefs and mixologists for a long weekend of treats for the taste buds.
+The island celebrates this heritage every autumn by inviting world-class chefs and mixologists for a long weekend of treats for the taste buds.

 Of course, it’s not all about the rum — “no other Caribbean country can match Barbados for the choice and quality of places to eat out,” says The Daily Telegraph.
 During the festival there are over a dozen local and international chefs coming to town, including two Michelin star-winning Tom Aikens.
 Over the course of the four days there’ll be street food stalls a-plenty, or you can book onto one of the ‘gourmet safari’ events, for an evening of themed fine dining from selected renowned chefs.